IRNAS/irnas-east-software/docs/pack.md

 the build configuration and board.
 The tag is either provided with the `--tag` option or is determined from the current git tag (`git describe --tags --always --long --dirty=+`).

-The files are renamed according to the file rename scheme, specified separately for twister and extra artifacts - the specification can be found [below](#artifact-naming-scheme).
+The files are renamed according to the file rename scheme, specified separately for Twister and extra artifacts - the specification can be found [below](#artifact-naming-scheme).

 To simplify: